Bringing Back Extinct Animals: Cloning Research and Concerns

 The Lazarus Project in Australia has had partial success in recreating gastric-brooding frogs, which became extinct in 1983.
 The female of this fascinating species swallowed her fertilized eggs.
 Her youngsters developed in her stomach.
 The young froglets were released through their mother's mouth.

-The researchers are going to continue their frog cloning attempts.
-They may also attempt to clone the Tasmanian tiger, the dodo and the woolly mammoth.
+The researchers investigating the resurrection of the gastric-brooding frog may also attempt to clone the Tasmanian tiger, the dodo, and the woolly mammoth.

 Resurrecting a Mammoth Blood Protein